-If you would like to learn more about SI or if you would like to be a new departmental partner with the the SI Program, please contact email@example.com.
+If you would like to learn more about SI or if you would like to become a new departmental partner with the SI Program, please contact firstname.lastname@example.org.

 Benefits of SI to Academic Departments and the Institution

 National research on the Supplemental Instruction program supports the following claims about the benefits of SI:

 - SI is cost effective.